Waynefn/casio/README.md

 ### png2gra

 Convert png file to gra format.
-Only support the standart size for now.
+Only support the standard size for now.